richardsheridan/trio-parallel/docs/source/reference.rst

 .. autoclass:: WorkerContext()
    :members:

+Alternatively, you can implicitly override the default context of :func:`run_sync` in any subset of the task tree using `cache_scope()`.
+This async context manager sets an internal TreeVar_ so that the current task and all nested subtasks operate using an internal, isolated `WorkerContext`, without having to manually pass a context object around.

+.. autofunction:: cache_scope
+   :async-with: ctx

 One typical use case for configuring workers is to set a policy for taking a worker out of service.
 For this, use the ``retire`` argument.
 This example shows how to build (trivial) stateless and stateful worker retirement policies.